Asset-backed commercial paper program: Loan-backed

-Relation to 2008-09 global financial crises
+Relation to 2008 financial crisis

 One feature of ABCP is that they provide the ability to fund bank assets that do not appear on bank balance sheets.
 One result of keeping these assets off-balance sheet is that they do not factor in for regulatory capital requirements.
 Thus the ABCP market may contribute to systemic risk.

-Before the 2008-09 financial crises, the global financial system "manufactured" risk-less assets, totaling over $1.2 trillion, by selling short-term ABCP to risk-averse investors, predominantly U.S. money market funds, and investing the proceeds primarily in long-term U.S. assets.
+Before the 2008 financial crisis, the global financial system "manufactured" risk-less assets, totaling over $1.2 trillion, by selling short-term ABCP to risk-averse investors, predominantly U.S. money market funds, and investing the proceeds primarily in long-term U.S. assets.

 As negative information about U.S. assets came to light in August 2007, banks experienced difficulties in rolling over ABCP and as a result several banks were bailed out by the U.S. government.
 Reduced liquidity tightened credit, affecting production sectors.
 As a result, economic activity worldwide was slowed and international trade declined.
 Governments and central banks responded with unprecedented fiscal stimulus, monetary policy expansion and institutional bailouts.